 Connect the Agent to the Controller

-If you are using the agent download wizard, the wizard automatically configures the settings for connecting the agent to the Controller.
-If you download agents directly, you need to configure the Controller connections.
+The Getting Started Wizard automatically configures settings for connecting agents to the Controller.
+If you manually download agents, you need to configure the Controller connections.

 The following graphic shows the connections the agents use to reach the platform.
 Naturally, they vary depending on whether you are using the on-premises or SaaS AppDynamics platform.